According to Ella Mayhew Maxfield (b. 1866), she attended the

 help in proving her identity.

-viral, or as viral as things went in 1912.
+viral, or as viral as news stories got in 1912.

 Newspapers dramatized the story by saying Ella had